 It may feel like prices are rising across the board, but the month of July offers a discount oasis for shoppers who know where to look and when to buy.
-Indeed, with some strategic shopping, you can beat the overall price hikes (the U.S. Consumer Price Index has risen 1.4%).
+Indeed, with some strategic shopping, you can beat the overall price hikes.
 Use the following list as a guide, and get the most bang for your buck during one of the hottest months of the year.

 What to Buy in July

-- Updates for Your Home: Big box home improvement and furniture stores generally have blowout sales the week of Fourth of July.
+- Home Improvement & Furniture: Big box home improvement and furniture stores generally have blowout sales the week of Fourth of July.

 If you’re looking to upgrade your kitchen appliances or get a more energy-efficient washer or dryer, this may be a good weekend to scope out the sales at Lowe’s, Home Depot, or Sears.
+Discounts can easily reach the 30% mark, which on a $1,000 appliance is a hefty $300 savings.
 Be sure to compare ads, since most stores will price match their competitors.
 Mattress and furniture stores are also looking to clear out inventory this time of year, allowing you to completely facelift your home while benefiting from deep discounts.

 Did you know: July was the fourth busiest month for sales in this category last year.
 Two of those months that outranked it – November and December – are the two best months for sales in almost every type of spending.